SAN: Inducing Metrizability of GAN with Discriminative Normalized Linear Layer: Conclusion

 \section{Conclusion}

-We first proposed a novel perspective on GANs to derive sufficient conditions for the discriminator to serve as a distance between the data and generator probability measures.
+We have proposed a unique perspective on GANs to derive sufficient conditions for the discriminator to serve as a distance between the data and generator probability measures.
 To this end, we introduced the FM${}^*$ and max-ASW families.
 By using a class of metrics that are included in both families, we derived the \textit{metrizable conditions} for Wasserstein GAN.
 We then extended the result to a general GAN.
 The derived conditions consist of \textit{direction optimality}, \textit{separability}, and \textit{injectivity}.

-By leveraging the theoretical results, we proposed ASGN, in which a generator and discriminator are trained adversarially but with a modified GAN training scheme.
-This model can impose \textit{direction optimality} on the discriminator.
-ASGNs experimentally outperformed GANs on synthetic and image datasets in terms of the sample quality and mode coverage.
+We then leveraged the theoretical results to develop the Slicing Adversarial Network (SAN), in which a generator and discriminator are trained with a modified GAN training scheme.
+Despite the ease of modifications and the generality, this model can impose \textit{direction optimality} on the discriminator.
+Our experiments on synthetic and image datasets showed that SANs outperformed GANs in terms of both the sample quality and mode coverage.